Protests break out at funeral of Iranian woman who died after morals police arrest | Law-Order

 Protests spread later on Saturday to the provincial capital, Sanandaj, with social media videos showing crowds chanting "Saqez is not alone, it's supported by Sanandaj".
 Marchers were seen confronting riot police amid the sound of sporadic gunfire.
 INVESTIGATION INTO DEATH

-Authorities have launched probes into the death of Amini, but a medical examiner said on Saturday results of forensic tests may take three weeks, state media reported.
+Authorities have launched probes into the death of Amini, but a medical examiner said on Saturday results of forensic tests may take three weeks.
+Interior Minister Abdolreza Rahmani Fazli told state TV there was no report she was beaten.
 Police said Amini was taken ill as she waited together with other detained women at a morality police station, rejecting allegations on social media that she was likely beaten.
 Police released closed-circuit television footage apparently supporting their version of events.
 Reuters could not authenticate the video, which appeared to have been edited.

 Police earlier said Amini had suffered a heart attack after being taken to the station to be "educated".
 Her relatives have denied she suffered any heart condition.
 Prominent sports and arts figures posted critical social media comments about Amini's death and protests were held in a Tehran on Friday amid a heavy presence of riot police.